mhirst1960/rubik-text-solver/README.md

 ### camera
 This implements functionality to use the robot to rotate the cube to present all six sides to the raspberry pi camera.
-After all sticker colors are sampled, the values are provided to a pretty robust piece of software to assign a stick color to every sticker.
+After all sticker colors are sampled, the values are passed to a pretty robust piece of software to assign a color to every sticker.

 ### webpage